 Rank: sengoku daimyō

-Titles: Junior Fifth Rank (Lower), Junior Fifth Rank (Upper), Master of the Eastern Capital Office, Senior Fifth Rank (Lower), Deputy Governor of Suō, Governor of Chikuzen, Junior Fourth Rank (Lower), Senior Assistant Governor-General of Kyūshū, Provisional Assistant Captain of the Left Division of Imperial Guards, Junior Fourth Rank (Upper), Provisional Senior Assistant Minister of the Military, Senior Fourth Rank (Lower), Deputy Governor of Iyo, Junior Third Rank, Chamberlain, Senior Third Rank, Minister of Military Affairs, Junior Second Rank
+Titles: Junior Fifth Rank (Lower), Junior Fifth Rank (Upper), Master of the Eastern Capital Office, Senior Fifth Rank (Lower), Deputy Governor of Suō, Governor of Chikuzen, Junior Fourth Rank (Lower), Vice Governor-General of Kyūshū, Provisional Assistant Captain of the Left Division of Imperial Guards, Junior Fourth Rank (Upper), Provisional Vice Minister of the Military, Senior Fourth Rank (Lower), Deputy Governor of Iyo, Junior Third Rank, Chamberlain, Senior Third Rank, Minister of Military Affairs, Junior Second Rank

-Bakufu: Military Governor of Suō, Nagato, Iwami, Bizen, and Chikuzen provinces
+Bakufu: Muromachi – Military Governor of Suō, Nagato, Iwami, Bizen, and Chikuzen provinces

 Father: Ōuchi Yoshioki

-Siblings: Ōmiya-hime (older sister, wife of Yoshimi Takayori then Yoshimi Masayori), (Yoshitaka), sister (formal wife of Ōtomo Yoshiaki), sister (formal wife of Hosokawa Mochitaka), sister (wife of Ichijō Fusafuyu), Hirooki, sister (formal wife of Ashikaga Yoshitsuna)
+Siblings: Ōmiya-hime (older sister, wife of Yoshimi Takayori then Yoshimi Masayori), Yoshitaka, sister (formal wife of Ōtomo Yoshiaki), sister (formal wife of Hosokwa Mochitaka), sister (wife of Ichijō Fusafuyu), Hirooki, sister (formal wife of Ashikaga Yoshitsuna)

 Wives: [Formal] Sadako (daughter of Madenokōji Hidefusa); [Second] Osai-no-kata (from the Otsuki clan of Ōmi); [Consorts] daughter of Naitō Okimori, daughter of Hirohashi Kanehide (Kōtokuin-goshinzo), daughter of Hattori Tamon (Ikoma-fujin)